aberhanu/comp423-course-notes/docs/tutorials/go-setup.md

 ## Project Setup
 ### Set up a Directory and Initialize Git:
 1. Open your command prompt or terminal.
-2. Create a new empty directory to host your project (If you wish to open the project in a specific directory, navigate to that directory first)
+2. Create a new empty directory to host your project
 ```bash
 mkdir Hello-Go
 cd Hello-Go
 ```
+!!!note
+    If you wish to open the project in a specific directory, navigate to that directory before running those commands

 3. Initialize a new Git repository:
 ```bash
 git init